 “Lab-grown diamonds” refers to a set of processes used since the mid-20th century, which have been increasingly promoted for jewelry during the last decade.
 The two methods used to create lab-grown diamonds are High Pressure High Temperature (HPHT) and Chemical Vapor Deposition (CVD).

 Both produce lab-grown diamonds that have the same chemical makeup as natural, mined diamonds.
-Beautiful?
-Yes.
-Rare?
-No. More are being made every day, and as with many mass produced goods, they are not expensive.
+While beautiful and conflict-free, they are neither rare nor valuable.
+More are being made every day, and as with many mass produced goods, they are not expensive.

 COST